crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression introduced Crate ``4.1`` resulting in duplicated recovery file chunk responses sent.
+  This causes log entries of `Transport handler not found ...`.

 - Fixed an issue that resulted in records in ``pg_catalog.pg_proc`` which wouldn't be joined with ``pg_catalog.pg_type``.
 Clients like ``npgsql`` use this information and without it the users received an error like ``The CLR